meiqizhou/MoviewStore/readme.txt

 <!--This is the readme file of testShopping-->
-testShopping is a J2ee web application which simulate a sales website developed by Boyang Li.
+testShopping is a J2ee web application which simulate a sales website developed by Meiqi zhou.
 This project realized the user login, signup, goods page show, item divided, best sold calculate, cart management, accout management, goods order, goods sold, calculate price change,java mail almost all the function of a business website, enjoy it!
 LOL